Information Aggregation with AI Agents

-Table \ref{tab:treatment_outcomes_both_waves} breaks down market outcomes by information structure and duration, for the first wave and for both waves.
-The data for the first wave (and similarly for both waves) reveals a strict hierarchy of difficulty that validates our experimental design.
+Table \ref{tab:treatment_outcomes_both_waves} breaks down market outcomes by information structure and duration, for the first wave, for both waves, and for the third wave of 576 markets with the April 2026 frontier models.
+The data for the first wave (and similarly for both waves) reveal a strict hierarchy of difficulty that validates our experimental design.
 In the Easy structure (t3s111y2), markets performed reliably well, with a Mean Squared Error (MSE) as low as 0.07 (for 6 rounds) and a `Crash Rate' (markets with a log error above 20) of only 1.4\%.
 As complexity increases, performance degrades sharply and monotonically.
-In the Medium structure (t3s110), the average error nearly triples (MSE $\approx 0.18$), and by the Very Hard structure (t3s111o2ye2), the market is effectively broken: the MSE reaches 0.43-- suggesting a final price of 0.65 when the true value of the security is 0, whereas the Crash Rate jumps to over 22\%.
+In the Medium structure (t3s110), the average error nearly triples (MSE $\approx 0.2$), and by the Very Hard structure (t3s111o2ye2), the market is effectively broken: the MSE reaches 0.43, suggesting a final price of 0.65 when the true value of the security is 0, whereas the Crash Rate jumps to over 19\%.
 The table also serves as a randomization check.
-The Average Intelligence (Avg IQ) column shows that agent capabilities are evenly distributed across all treatment cells (varying tightly between 22.9 and 23.8), confirming that the observed differences in performance are driven purely by the structural difficulty of the task and not by chance imbalances in agent composition.
+The Average Intelligence (Avg IQ) column shows that agent capabilities are evenly distributed across all treatment cells in the first two waves (varying tightly between 22.9 and 23.8), confirming that the observed differences in performance are driven purely by the structural difficulty of the task and not by chance imbalances in agent composition.